 Introduction

 The Public Buildings in Distressed Communities Program seeks to secure energy savings through support of HVAC and lighting retrofits in public sector buildings in distressed communities.
-Distressed communities are defined based on information provided by the Illinois Department of Commerce and Economic Opportunity (DCEO) and federal agencies.
-This eligibility extends to some parts of the City of Chicago as determined though qualifying zip codes.
+Distressed communities are defined based on information provided by the Illinois Department of Commerce and Economic Opportunity (DCEO), Economic Innovation Group, and Elevate Energy..
+This eligibility extends throughout the ComEd territory as determined though qualifying municipalities, zip codes, and census tracts.

 Examples of market segments expected to participate in this program include: